Ramification theory for varieties over a local field

 {\rm 1.} Let $x\in X\setminus U$ be a point of boundary.
 We say $f\colon V\to U$ is of Kummer type at $x$ if there exist an open neighborhood $W$ of $x$, functions $t_1,\ldots,t_n\in \Gamma(W,{\cal O}_X)$ invertible on $U_W=U\cap W$, integers $m_1,\ldots,m_n\ge 1$ invertible on $W$ and an \'etale surjective morphism $W'\to W$, such that the base change of $f\colon V\to U$ by the \'etale map $U\times_X(W [S_1,\ldots,S_n]/ (S_1^{m_1}-t_1, \ldots,S_n^{m_n}-t_n) \times_WW') \to U$ is a constant \'etale covering.

 {\rm 2.} We say $f\colon V\to U$ is of Kummer type with respect to $X$ if it is of Kummer type at every point of $x\in X\setminus U$. \end{df}

 \begin{lm} Let $S$ be a separated noetherian scheme and $f\colon V\to U$ be a finite \'etale morphism of separated schemes of finite type over $S$.
-Then, for a point $u\in U$ and an $S$-integral and $U$-external valuation ring $A$ of $\kappa(u)$, the following conditions are equivalent:
+Let $u\in U$ be a point let $A$ be an $S$-integral valuation ring of $\kappa(u)$.
+We consider the conditions:

 {\rm (1)} For every point $v\in f^{-1}(u)$ and for every valuation ring $B$ of $\kappa(v)$ dominating $A$, the extension $\kappa(v)$ over $\kappa(u)$ is tamely ramified with respect to $B$.